JakeNash/helicopter-seed-hugo-cms/site/content/_index.md

 blurb:
   heading: Welcome
   text: >-
-    Helicopter Seed is the home of the comics Galvanizing Goldfinch and SSS Samara, along with related art.
+    Helicopter Seed is home to comics Galvanizing Goldfinch and SSS Samara, along with related art.
 The website is currently under construction, so please ignore the man behind the curtain.
 intro: